SilentCicero/throw-down/README.md

 When you mutate your DOM element/component make sure you transport the `node.dataset.tdid` to the newly morphed component.
 Checkout the `./update.js` for more information.

+## Experimental

+Note, this package is highly experimental, it uses the MutationObserver, we don't know how fast this module will be in production.
+More tests are needed.
+Please report all issues to the github repository.

+## Building Your Own Life Cycle

+If you would like more React like life cycle hooks, you can do so by modifying the `update` and `connect` modules.
+Hooks you will need to provide are the added, mutated and removed hooks for the DOM observer.

+## Garbage Collection

+Once the component is unloaded, the `removed` hook is fired, and the component is removed from the local `components` cache.

+## ID Exchange

+Presently, if a mutation occurs where the `dataset-tdid` is morphed (i.e identical component replacement), this mutation is flagged as a component `unload`.
+This may be changed in the future.

 ## Compatibility/MutationObserver

 `throw-down` uses the window.MutationObserver to track DOM mutation